 |Undergraduate Research-Biological Sciences|

 Students must complete additional biology majors coursework for a total of 42 credit hours of biology courses with grades of C- or better.
 26 of these hours must be 300- or 400-level.
-A minimum of 21 credit hours of biology courses must be taken from the School of Biological Sciences.
+At least one biology course must be writing intensive (WI or WL).
+A minimum of 21 credit hours of biology courses must be taken from BIOLOGY or LIFE-SCI coursework at UMKC.
 The UM Biology GPA Must be at least 2.0.

 |Preparing for Careers in Biology|